 The Tagalog language is one of the predominant languages in the Philippines, with a massive catalog of Tagalog business vocabulary.
 At least 34.3 million people speak the Tagalog language worldwide.

-So what's the difference between Filipino and Tagalog?
-Tagalog is a local language of people living in Metro Manila and its neighboring cities.
+So what’s the difference between Filipino and Tagalog?
+Tagalog is the local language of people living in Metro Manila and its neighboring cities.
 As such, two Tagalog branches also exist, Tagalog Tayabas and Tagalog Manila.
 These two dialects are from the same branch with different tonation and inflation.

 Not to be confused with Chinese Hokkien, Philippine Hokkien is also a widely spoken language by the Filipino Chinese community today.
 The Philippine Hokkien is mutually comprehensible with its Quanzhou Hokkien variants.

-However, many of its lexica use colloquialisms and word contractions.
-You'll find many Filipino and Tagalog loan words that came from Philippine Hokkien, like bimpo (面布 bīn po, meaning face towel) or susi (鎖匙 só sî, meaning key).
+However, many of its lexicons use colloquialisms and word contractions.
+You’ll find many Filipino and Tagalog loan words that came from Philippine Hokkien, like bimpo (面布 bīn po, meaning face towel) or susi (鎖匙 só sî, meaning key).

-The Filipino Sign Language was signed into law by then-president Rodrigo Duterte last October 30, 2018, through the Filipino Sign language Act.
+The Filipino Sign Language was signed into law by then-president Rodrigo Duterte last October 30, 2018, through the Filipino Sign Language Act.
 It is now the national sign language of the Filipino deaf.

 Among the Visayan languages, Cebuano is the most famous mother tongue.
 The name Cebuano came from the city of Cebu, where many speakers came from.
 It has at least 27.5 million native speakers, ranking up from 22 million last 2010.

 It is the lingua franca in Central Visayas, Negros Oriental, and Southern Visayas.
-You'll also find Cebuano speakers in places like Davao Region, Bohol, Surigao, Cotabato, Siquijor, and even Metro Manila.
+You’ll also find Cebuano speakers in places like the Davao Region, Bohol, Surigao, Cotabato, Siquijor, and even Metro Manila.

 Another language with a large number of speakers, Ilocano, holds third place among the major languages in the Philippines, with 8.1 million speakers.
 Ilocano is the second language of many Filipino communities in Hawaii and California.